-COMMITTEE OF THE WHOLE.
+COMMITTEE OF THE WHOLE,

-Mr. SOUTHALL in the Chair, for the purpose of considering the report of the Committee on Federal Relations.
-The pending question was on Mr. Scott's amendment (as amended) to the 14th resoluamendment as amended) to the 14th resolu-tion, viz: "And in the event that satisfactory responses on the vart of the non-slaveholding States be not made to the proposed amendments to the Consti-tution by the time appointed for the re-assom-biling of this body, it is the opinion of this Con-vention that the said States of Delaware, Mary-land, Nayin Carolina, Tennesee, Kentucky, Mis-conventions, and in conjunction with this State, convent on Arkansas, ought to assemble in primary Conventions, and in conjunction with this State, convent on Arkansas, out to assemble in primary delecates to be appointed by the respective Con-ventions thereof, for the purpose of recommending an amended Constitution of Government upon which the nuion of the said States and the Confed arated States, with such of the non-slaveholding States as may concert therein, can be safely effected. to which Congress, the Confederated States, and the non-slaveholding States concerting in the amend-ments to the Federal Constitution, proposed by the Convention, ought to be invited to send Com-missioners."
+Mr. SOTHALL in the chair, for the wholk, Mr. Sorthall in the chair, for the purpose of considering the report of the Committee on Federal Relations.
+The pending question was on Mr. Scott's amendment (as amended) to the 14th resoluamendment as amended) to the 14th resolu-tion, viz: "And in the event that satisfactory responses on the vart of the non-slaveholding States be not made to the proposed amendments to the Consti-tution by the time appointed for the re-assom-biling of this body, it is the opinion of this Con-vention that the said States of Delaware, Mary-land, Nayin Carolina, Tennesee, Kentucky, Mis-conventions, and in conjunction with this State, convent on Arkansas, ought to assemble in primary Conventions, and in conjunction with this State, convent on Arkansas, out to assemble in primary delecates to be appointed by the respective Con-ventions thereof, for the purpose of recommending an amended Constitution of Government upon which the nuion of the said States and the Confed arated States, with such of the non-slaveholding States as may concert therein, can be safely effected. to which Congress, the Confederated States, and the non-slaveholding States concurring in the amend-ments to the Federal Constitution, proposed by the Convention, ought to be invited to send Com-missioners."